10 Virginia schools received false threats in one day; multiple districts across nation targeted

 (WGHP) — False calls designed to trigger huge police responses, AKA “swatting,” have been a problem for some time, but now schools appear to be the target of increasing false threats.

+On Tuesday, a threat was communicated to a Lexington Middle School in Lexington, North Carolina, via Instagram.

-On Monday, 10 schools across Virginia were reported as having received threats, many resulting in police response or lockdowns.
+On Monday, 10 schools across Virginia were reported threats, many resulting in police response or lockdowns.
 None of them were determined to be credible.

 - Charlottesville Schools posted on their website that police determined a 911 call was a hoax.